syncthing/docs/users/strelaysrv.rst

     Listen address for status service (blank to disable) (default ":22070").
     Status service is used by the relay pool server UI for displaying stats (data transferred, number of clients, etc.)

+.. cmdoption:: -token=<string>

+    Token to restrict access to the relay (optional).
+Disables joining any pools.

+.. cmdoption:: -version

+    Show version

 Installing
 ~~~~~~~~~~